GoogleChrome/web.dev/src/site/content/en/blog/text-fragments/index.md

 The forth occurrence is written in a green code font.
 If I wanted to link to this particular word,
 I would set `textStart` to `text`.
-Since the word `text` is, well, only one word, there cannot be a `textEnd`.
+Since the word "text" is, well, only one word, there cannot be a `textEnd`.
 What now?
 The URL
 <a href="https://blog.chromium.org/2019/12/chrome-80-content-indexing-es-modules.html#:~:text=text"><code>https://blog.chromium.org/2019/12/chrome-80-content-indexing-es-modules.html<mark class="highlight-line highlight-line-active">#:~:text=text</mark></code></a>
-matches at the first occurrence of the word "Text".
+matches at the first occurrence of the word "Text" already in the heading:

-{% Aside %}
-  Note that text fragment matching is case-insensitive.
-{% endAside %}

 <figure class="w-figure">
   <img src="first-text.png" alt="" class="w-screenshot" width="80%">
-  <figcaption class="w-figcaption">Text Fragment matching at the first occurrence of <code>Text</code>.</figcaption>
+  <figcaption class="w-figcaption">Text Fragment matching at the first occurrence of "Text".</figcaption>
 </figure>

+{% Aside 'caution' %}
+  Note that text fragment matching is case-insensitive.
+{% endAside %}

 Luckily there is a solution.
 In cases like this, I can specify a `prefix​-` and a `-suffix`.